 Saddleback in the Rangeley Lakes Region has the highest base elevation of any ski area in New England.
 Saddleback is proof of the theory “the higher you go – the better the views.”
-Tri-Color offers spectacular views of Rangeley Lake and the surrounding northwestern mountains – but you have to ride the tremulous upper mountain T-Bar to get there.
+Tri-Color offers spectacular views of Rangeley Lake and the surrounding northwestern mountains.

 Lookout at Camden Snow Bowl is “where the mountains meet the sea.”
 Where else in the world can you view the Atlantic Ocean from a ski trail?
 This friendly community-operated area in Camden offers a glance out to sea, so it is worth schussing for that alone.
 The fact that the Snow Bowl is very affordable and located in such a charming seaside town are added bonuses.